Books For Growing Christians

 - How to Counsel From Scripture, Martin & Deidre Bobgan.
-They have since renounced their own book, but I think it has some helpful guidelines.
+They have since renounced their own book and the entire Christian counseling movement, but I think it has some helpful guidelines.
 Their web site is: psychoheresy-aware.org

 - Christian Psychology’s War on God’s Word, Jim Owen (EastGate Publishers, Santa Barbara, CA 93110).
 Shows the harmful influence of “Christian” psychology.

 - PsychoHeresy, Martin & Deidre Bobgan (EastGate Publishers).
 Hard-hitting, biblically sound critique of “Christian” psychology.